Skip to content

 4. Registry Relay starts with runtime config that binds the manifest’s logical datasets and entities to actual data sources.
 Clients reach entity routes, metadata routes, and evidence-offering endpoints through configured auth.

 6. A trusted Registry Notary can call another trusted Registry Notary through POST /federation/v1/evaluations for signed delegated evaluation.
 Registry Manifest can publish discovery metadata for that relationship, but local Notary peer policy grants access.
+For what each project does and does not own, refer to the product overview pages linked in the capabilities table.

 • Evidence issuance explains claim evaluation, disclosure policy, delegated evaluation, and credential issuance in Registry Notary.